 Ahwazi national flag.

-The Arab Spring swept across the Middle East last year, toppling authoritarian regimes in Tunisia, Egypt, Libya and Yemen, while violence still continues to rage on in Syria.
-Global commentators speculated about whether the Arab Spring would reach Iran and reignite the anti-Ahmadinejad Green Movement that was brutally suppressed after it started protesting about disputed election results in 2009.
-However, as soon as protests started this February, the police moved in to prevent a repeat of the tragedy unfolded a few years back.
+The Arab Spring swept across the Middle East last year, toppling authoritarian regimes in Tunisia, Egypt, Libya, and Yemen, while violence still rages on in Syria.
+Global commentators speculated about whether the Arab Spring would reach Iran and reignite the anti-Ahmadinejad Green Movement that was brutally suppressed after it started protesting election results in 2009.
+However, as soon as protests started this February, the police moved in to prevent a repeat of the tragedy that unfolded a few years back.
 Foreign news coverage then became severely limited, after news bureaus were threatened with closure and their staffs with deportation if they dared print anything negative.

 However, the clampdown didn't stop the protests.
 Two months later, Iranian Arabs in the western province of Ahwaz took to the streets of the capital, which is also called Ahwaz, and were attacked by the security forces, who fired live ammunition into the crowd, killing 15 and wounding dozens more.

 Never heard of Ahwaz?
-That's because, officially, it's called Khuzestan and is home to one of Iran's longest running independence movements – something that Iran has been fighting and brutalising, quite literally, to keep quiet.
-The last time you probably heard about Ahwaz was the 1980 Iranian embassy siege in London, which was carried out by Ahwazi separatists demanding the release of Arab prisoners in Iranian jails.
+That's because, officially, it's called Khuzestan and is home to one of Iran's longest running independence movements—a movement that Iran has been fighting and brutalizing to keep quiet.
+If the name rings a bell at all, it's probably from the 1980 Iranian embassy siege in London, which was carried out by Ahwazi separatists demanding the release of Arab prisoners in Iranian jails.

 Ahwaz is a mainly ethnically Arab province that was an autonomous state before 1935.
 Ever since, Ahwazis have been protesting both peacefully, and not so peacefully, to regain their independence.
-But, surprise surprise, Iran isn't listening, and not only is not listening, it's shooting protesters and often torturing and executing the ones it captures while branding them traitors and heretics.
+But, surprise surprise, Iran isn't listening.
+And not only is it not listening, it's shooting protesters and often torturing and executing the ones it captures while branding them traitors and heretics.